Contacts - Funding and Technical Assistance

 The Equity Formula guides the Joint Domestic & Sexual Violence Funding Process of the Oregon Department of Justice and the Oregon Department of Human Services.
 The 2006 Equity Allocation Study recommended that state and federal domestic and sexual violence (DV/SA) funds be combined and distributed in a non-competitive process, based on a formula for distribution by county.
 The two overarching goals are meaningful access to DV/SA services for survivors and stability for programs.

 Co-located DV advocates are staff from a nonprofit, community based DV organization.
-The goal of co-locating DV advocates at DHS is to support DV survivors and their children.
-For more information, go to the Working Together manual, a guide for advocates to navigate DHS and for DHS staff to understand the benefits of co-location.
+The goal of co-locating DV advocates at ODHS is to support DV survivors and their children.
+For more information, go to the Working Together manual, a guide for advocates to navigate ODHS and for ODHS staff to understand the benefits of co-location.

 Confidentiality and Privilege